Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: XP1: Influence of tendon vibration on the range of the maximum applicable visual/physical gap

 \section{XP1: Influence of tendon vibration on the range of the maximum applicable visual/physical gap}

-This experiment investigates the influence of tendon vibration on the applicable range of pseudo-weight sensation.
+This experiment investigates the influence of tendon vibration on the applicable range of pseudo-weight perception.
 In this experiment, the DT of the discrepancy between actual and VR motion with a motion gain was investigated with the inner, outer, and both sides of vibration on the wrist and elbow tendons, as well as a with no vibration condition.
-As discussed, the effects of tendon vibration on somatosensory perception are complex.
+As reviewed in Section \ref{LR:TV}, the effects of tendon vibration on somatosensory perception are complex.
 In particular, the experiments in previous studies were conducted in a strict experimental environment with the subject's body part fixed, as the purpose was to purely confirm the effects of tendon vibration on somatosensory perception.
-In contrast, this experiment aims to clarify the effects in a more practical situation, such as considering engineering applications.
+In contrast, this experiment aims to clarify the effects in a more practical situation where the arm is free to move, considering consumer applications.
 The research question guiding this experiment was whether and how tendon vibration affects the DT of the visual/physical motion discrepancy in our setup.